lightning/bolts/02-peer-protocol.md

 current commitment transactions will have no HTLCs, and closing fee negotiation begins.
-Each node chooses a fee it thinks is fair, and signs the close transaction with the `scriptpubkey` fields from the `shutdown` messages and that fee, and sends the signature.
+Each node chooses a fee it thinks is fair, and signs the close transaction with the `scriptpubkey` fields from the `shutdown` messages (along with its chosen fee) and sends the signature.
 The process terminates when both agree on the same fee, or one side fails the channel.